-Published in 2009, Six Pixels of Separation includes topics on digital marketing, social media, personal branding and entrepreneurship.
+Published in 2009, Six Pixels of Separation is a decent introduction for total beginners on the topics of digital marketing, social media, personal branding and entrepreneurship.

-Here’s the premise: our long established interruption-driven tv, radio and print advertising industry has been undermined by the internet, hence the idea of “pixels” instead of “degrees” of separation.
+Here’s the premise: our long established ad-based interruption-driven TV, radio and print advertising industry has been undermined by the internet, hence the idea of “pixels” instead of “degrees” of separation. 👥

 The general consensus is to stop broadcasting and start connecting.
-But I’m sure there are representatives of industries/jobs/positions in which fully feathered nests will not be given up so easily.
+But I’m sure there are representatives of legacy industries/jobs/positions in which fully-feathered nests will not be given up so easily. 📺📻🫤

 Chapters